The 7 managers with the best points per game record in Prem history

 The Premier League has been home to some magnificent managers since it began in 1992, which has helped the tactical side of the game progress in various ways.
+But which of them have fared best in terms of points won per match?

 While there is definitely interest in the manager’s style of play, how they set up their teams and what they do to get the best out of their players, the main barometer for success is whether they are able to consistently lead their team to three points.